michaelsiddall/react-gallery-new/README.md

 To practice passing values through `props` in React, you will build the gallery using mulitple components - an `App`, `GalleryList`, and `GalleryItem`.

 - `App` - represents the overall application or site
 - `GalleryList` - represents the gallery of images.
-By componentizing, we could reus this component in different applications
+By componentizing, we could reuse this component in different applications
 - `GalleryItem` - represents a single image in the gallery with the ability to click the image to toggle between image and description as well as the ability to like an image.

 ### Wireframes